Akhil4826/Milk-Co-operative-Management-System/README.md

 ### 10.2 Setup Instructions
 1. Clone this repository to your local machine.
-2. Install MySQL and create a new database:
+2. Install MySQL and create a new database and create the tables mentioned in the milk.sql:
     ```sql
-    CREATE DATABASE milk_cooperative;
+    CREATE DATABASE milk;
     ```
 3. Run the provided SQL script to set up the necessary tables.
 4. Open the Java project in your preferred IDE (Eclipse, IntelliJ, etc.).